 In case that the employer reasonably cannot offer a new suitable employment contract to the disabled employee, the employer shall submit an application to the Commission authorised to establish a basis for termination of employment contract (the "Commission"), which issues an opinion on whether the employer is justifiably unable to offer a new employment contract to the disabled employee or not.
-The Commission's opinion represents the procedural precondition for a lawful termination of the employer.
+The Commission's opinion represents the procedural precondition for a lawful termination of the employment contract with the disabled employee by the employer.
 This means that the employer may only terminate the employment contract with a disabled employee after it has obtained a prior opinion of the Commission.